 ‘Knowing the difference between how you feel in and out of ketosis is key.’

-There is a great chapter on trouble-shooting, with tips to help you overcome the most common mistakes as well as a FAQ chapter that deals with some of the more contentious issues around ketosis (such as the effect on thyroid and adrenal function).
+There is a great chapter on trouble-shooting, with tips to help overcome the most common mistakes as well as a FAQ chapter that deals with some of the more contentious issues around ketosis (such as the effect on thyroid and adrenal function).
 I was particularly interested in the subject of gut microbiota in relation to ketosis after reading this article by Jeff Leach over at Human Food Project.
 It will be interesting to see how Jeff’s research pans out.
-The book goes on to address criticisms of the diet in a clear and easy to understand way – it really is essential reading for anyone that is confused by the conflicting arguments out there at the moment.
+The book goes on to address criticisms of the diet in a clear and easy to understand way.

 The culmination of the book – and probably my favourite part – is the chapters that deal with current research on the therapeutic effects of the ketogenic diet.
 They are split into three distinct sections: ‘Solid Science’, ‘Good Evidence’ and ‘Emerging Areas’.
 These chapters are preceded by an excellent guide to using the current information out there with a clear explanation of the various types of studies used in medical research: epidemiological, observational, controlled etc. Knowing how to isolate the strong and relevant studies from the thousands of papers published each year is crucial.